Somaliland: Burao Tax Revolt and RAF bombing

-In order to meet the situation created by the Murder of Gibb, we require two aeroplanes for about fourteen days.
-I have arranged with resident, Aden, for these.
-And made formal application, which please confirm.
-It is proposed they fly via Perim, confining sea crossing to 12 miles.
-We propose to inflict fine of 2,500 camels on implicated sections, who are practically isolated and demand surrender of man who killed Gibbs.
+To meet the situation created by the Murder of Gibb, we require two aeroplanes for about fourteen days.
+I have arranged with the resident, Aden, for these.
+And made a formal application, which please confirm.
+It is proposed that they fly via Perim, confining the sea crossing to 12 miles.
+We propose to inflict a fine of 2,500 camels on the implicated sections, who are practically isolated and demand the surrender of the man who killed Gibbs.
 He is known.
-Fine to be doubled in failure to comply with latter conditions and aeroplanes to be used to bomb stock on grazing grounds.
+Fine to be doubled in failure to comply with latter conditions, and aeroplanes to be used to bomb stock on grazing grounds.

 Sir Winston Churchill reporting on the Burao incident at the House of Commons:

-On 25th February the Governor of Somaliland telegraphed that an affray between tribesmen had taken place at Burao on the previous day, in the course of which Captain Allan Gibb, D.S.O., D.C.M., the District Commissioner at Burao, had been shot dead.
-Captain Gibb had advanced with his interpreter to quell the disturbance, when 1954 fire was opened upon him by some riflemen, and he was instantly killed.
-The murderers escaped under cover of falling darkness.
+On 25th February, the Governor of Somaliland telegraphed that an affray between tribesmen had taken place at Burao on the previous day, in the course of which Captain Allan Gibb, D.S.O., D.C.M., the District Commissioner at Burao, had been shot dead.
+Captain Gibb had advanced with his interpreter to quell the disturbance, when, in 1954, fire was opened upon him by some riflemen, and he was instantly killed.
+The murderers escaped under the cover of falling darkness.

 Captain Gibb was an officer of long and valued service in Somaliland, whose loss I deeply regret.
-From the information available, his murder does not appear to have been premeditated, but it inevitably had a disturbing effect upon the surrounding tribes, and immediate dispositions of troops became necessary in order to ensure the apprehension and punishment of those responsible for the murder.
-On 27th February the Governor telegraphed that, in order to meet the situation which had arisen, he required two aeroplanes for purposes of demonstration, and suggested that two aeroplanes from the Royal Air Force Detachment at Aden should fly over to Berber a from Aden.
-He also telegraphed that in certain circumstances it might become necessary to ask for reinforcements of troops to be sent to the Protectorate.
+From the information available, his murder does not appear to have been premeditated, but it inevitably had a disturbing effect upon the surrounding tribes, and immediate dispositions of troops became necessary to ensure the apprehension and punishment of those responsible for the murder.
+On 27th February, the Governor telegraphed that, to meet the situation which had arisen, he required two aeroplanes for purposes of demonstration, and suggested that two aeroplanes from the Royal Air Force Detachment at Aden should fly over to Berber from Aden.
+He also telegraphed that, in certain circumstances, it might become necessary to ask for reinforcements of troops to be sent to the Protectorate.